 “No” not at all.
 As humans, almost all of our lives are driven by emotions, desires, and subconscious compulsions.

 It’s part of our human personality traits.
 Unless, it is not excessive and if you are connected to the right person, the emotional attachment can bring you a lifelong healthy relationship with your partner.

 Nevertheless, some people are completely driven by objectivism with logic, and rationality can be seen as cold and have no emotions.

-And others are too emotional and sensitive even to small events.
-Both these extreme behaviors sometimes cause conflicts, due to lack of compatibility and no understanding between each other.
+And others are too emotionally and sensitive even to small events.
+Both these extreme behaviors sometimes cause conflicts, due to a lack of compatibility and no understanding between each other.

 If you don’t deal with your feelings, it could lead to mental health issues such as anxiety, bipolar disorder, personality disorders, and eating disorders.
 So, make sure you have a healthy emotional attachment style, not an unhealthy attachment.